Top 10 4Runner Off-Road Mods and Accessory Upgrades for the 5th Gen 4Runner

 - Addicted Off Road

 Sliders and Nerf Bars, while not needed as well, are another Item we would rank in the top 10 Off-Road Mods and Accessories.
-A nice set of Sliders or Nerf bars will protect your rocker panels from being dented or gouged beyond repair.
+A nice set of sliders or bars will protect your rocker panels from being dented or gouged beyond repair.

 Nerf Bars are far less expensive than rock sliders.
 Nerf Bars come in at around $350 while premium rock sliders come in at $900-$1200+.
 Whatever you decide, getting rid of your stock running boards is a must.